Beginner rock guitar lessons for n00bs and rusty rockers

 These are the most well-known models.
 There are other models floating around out there, such as the Musicmaster, the Bronco and the Duo-Sonic, which were considered more "student" models.
 If you happen to come across any of ’em, they're probably worth some money (head back here to check vintage values)!

 Over the years, Fender Guitars has become quite the conglomerate.
-They own a number of their former competitors: the Gretsch Guitar line (Fender took over production and distribution of Gretsch guitars in 2003 - remember what I said about the irony), the Charvel Guitar line, Guild and Tacoma Acoustic Guitars, Jackson Guitars and Squire Guitars.
-They have also added to their amplifier lines with XBRAND, SWR and EVH (Ya know, as in "Edward Van Halen").
-Here are links to all these manufacturers.
-Look for the "OtherBrands" heading at the center of the Products page.
+They own or operate a number of their former competitors: the Gretsch Guitar line (Fender took over production and distribution of Gretsch guitars in 2003 - remember what I said about the irony), the Charvel Guitar line, Jackson Guitars, and Squire Guitars.